albar965/albar965.github.io/littlenavmap-faq.md

 This can have several reasons:
 1. The server for the online map is down.
 These are free services where I have no influence on availability.
 Wait a few hours and they are usually back.
 2. Your internet connection is broken or your firewall forbids network access for _Little Navmap_.

-#### Why isn't the terrain mesh shown far North and South? [**▲**](#top) [🔗](#terrain-mesh-limitations) {#terrain-mesh-limitations}

-I installed the Global mesh for LNM, but still nothing far North and South?

-The GLOBAL elevation data is only for the elevation profile and altitude display in the status bar.
-Hillshading comes from an open server and that has known limitations and bugs.
-Coverage is limited.
-You can use another map theme which includes worldwide hillshading like the `StamenTerrain` or `OpenTopoMap`.